 Make punctuality part of the employee performance review and compensation.

-If being on time is essential to doing a good job, make it official by evaluating employees for their timeliness in their annual performance review.
+If you’re not sure how to reprimand an employee for tardiness, you may want to consider discussing it in their annual performance review.
 Perhaps even make it a performance goal for employees who frequently have trouble showing up on time.

 By formalizing it as part of the review process, there should be no question that it’s an important part of their performance evaluation.